Alaztiest/Samples/Appium/Java/IMDB-Appium/README.md

 #IMDb Application code sample.

+:information_source: This test requires the IMDb application, which can be found [here]().

 **TODO:**
 - To use this code sample, make sure that the IMDb application is already installed on the device before running the test.
 - Change you device name and platformName at testng.xml file.